 You have probably heard of Audacity if you ever searched any about editing or recording sounds.
 It’s a really powerful sound editor with lots of options for your audio files.
 I use it to decrease noises, adjusting sounds, decreasing the size of files, and making background music loops.

 Lightshot is the most simple and useful tool I’ve ever used for taking and sharing screenshots.
-You can take a screenshot of each corner of your screen with just selecting the area.
+You can take a screenshot of each corner of your screen by just selecting the area.
 It doesn’t only save the images, but also uploads them and copy the link to the clipboard.
 You will save tons of effort and time for sure!

 On Twitter, everybody loves GIFs.
 If you are making a game, you should not just share your game with static images.
-You can use GifCam to record selected area on screen as a gif.
+You can use GifCam to record the selected area on the screen as a gif.
 It is a good way to show your game progress and animations.
 Don’t forget the tags, too!
 There are some cool indie game bots on Twitter that help your tweet to spread.

 Tiled Map Editor